 Become involved and volunteer to care and learn about our coast, native coastal plants, and invasive weeds.
 Help with propagation, planting, and maintenance of coastal plants whilst having some fun and meeting new people along the way.

 Reef Catchments is proud to partner with Mackay Regional Council and Pioneer Catchment Landcare to deliver a series of Coastcare hands-on events.

 The first, a propagation event, was held at the Mackay Natural Environment Centre at North Mackay on Saturday 5 December 2020.
 Participants were happily engaged in learning the correct methods for propagating native coastal plants (including taking cuttings, seed sowing, and potting native trees) with a delicious morning tea served afterwards.
 Some general comments heard at this event included how relaxing, soothing, and enjoyable it was to propagate.

-• Saturday 29 May 2021 – Maintaining coastal native plantings and Say Goodbye to the Waders Walk 8 am to 11 am at Far Beach, Mackay.
+The second event was held on 27 March at Far Beach where coastal natives were planted.
+The next event will be held on Saturday 29 May 2021 – Maintaining coastal native plantings and Say Goodbye to the Waders Walk 8 am to 11 am at Far Beach, Mackay.